In this tutorial, you will learn what might cause connectivity issues on your Windows machine and how to fix them.

 - Reboot your device.

-That sounds too simple, but that will kill unnecessary apps' background processes and reset your network to give you a fresh start.
+This may sound simple, but it will kill unnecessary apps' background processes and reset your network to give you a fresh start.

 - Set custom DNS on your machine.